-The DYB Set and DYB Clear commands are used to protect or unprotect a DYB for a given sector.
+The DYB Set and DYB Clear commands are used to protect or unprotect a given sector.
 The high order address bits are issued at the same time as the code 00h or 01h on DQ7-DQ0.
 All other DQ data bus pins are ignored during the data write cycle.
 The DYB bits are modifiable at any time, regardless of the state of the PPB bit or PPB Lock Bit.
-The DYB bits are cleared to the "unprotected state" at power-up or hardware reset.
+The DYB bits are cleared to the unprotected state at power-up or hardware reset.

--DYB Status Read Command
+■ DYB Status Read Command